 The Importance of Patience & Emotional Fortitude in Fundraising

 As a businessperson, you’ll soon discover that having patience is essential when looking to obtain funds for your startup.
+It’s noteworthy to consider that startups and small businesses often face significant challenges in securing funding, particularly when credit issues are involved.
+Nearly 20% of American consumers have a subprime credit score, emphasizing the importance of presenting a strong business case to potential investors.
 Staying emotionally resilient is key to weathering the long and potentially trying fundraising process.
 That’s why it’s essential to develop emotional fortitude during this challenging journey.

 Seeking Funds from Friends and Family

 Tapping into your personal network for financial support might seem like the easiest route initially; however, mixing business with personal relationships can lead to added stress and pressure.
 To maintain healthy connections while fundraising, practice open communication about expectations on both sides – including repayment terms or equity stakes – so everyone involved understands their role in the venture.

 - Stay persistent: Rejection is part of the game when pitching investors.
 Don’t let setbacks deter you; instead, use them as learning experiences to refine your pitch further.

 - Cultivate a supportive network: Surround yourself with fellow entrepreneurs who understand what you’re going through and can offer advice or encouragement during tough times.
 Join local meetup groups or online forums where like-minded individuals gather.